 This exhibition is guest curated by Joyce Cohen, critic and Simmons professor of art.

-Trustman Art Gallery hours are 10 AM – 4:30 PM, Monday, Tuesday, and Friday, 10 AM – 7 PM on Wednesday and Thursday.
-The gallery is free, open to the public and wheelchair accessible.
-For more information, contact Kyle Mendelsohn at (617) 521-2268 or find us on Instagram.
+Trustman Art Gallery hours are 10 AM – 4:30 PM, Monday, Tuesday, Friday, and 10 AM – 7 PM on Wednesday and Thursday.
+The Gallery is free, open to the public and wheelchair accessible.